ttimon7/design_patterns/README.md

 # Design Patterns

-Implementation of different architectural and design patterns in different programming languages with simple use cases and examples..
+Implementation of different architectural and design patterns in different programming languages with sample use cases and examples..